hesslink111/neuralnetworknibbles/README.md

 Created by William Pease | [willpease.com](http://willpease.com/resume.html)

-Neural Network Nibbles is an environment for evolving simulated brains that play Snake.
+Neural Network Nibbles (NNN) is an environment for evolving simulated brains that play Snake.
 NNN creates a pool of genetic encodings, which map to neural networks, and then evaluates each based on their performance in a game of Snake.
 The best genes are added to the gene pool and are used to create the next generation of simulated snakes.

 ## Purpose

-- Evaluate artificially intelligence in a game of Snake
+- Evaluate artificial intelligence in a game of Snake
+- Create neural networks to simulate a snake brain
 - Use a genetic algorithm to evolve snakes
-- Create neural networks to simulate a snake brain
 - Find the highest scoring artificially evolved snake

 ## Neural Network